srleach/alarm-server/README.md

 - Enter the IP address and port of your server in the `Pri Tel No` field in the format `ip/port` (For example `192.168.1.92/10500`)
 - Ensure `Connect via IP` is checked
 - Save / send current page.

+### Configuring Polling
+- Navigate to `Radio-Pad and COM Port Options`
+- In the `COM-IP Details` section, choose the COM port that's paired with your COM-IP module (This will be COM2 if you're using a SMARTCOM)
+- Ensure the `Polling/SMG IP Address` and `Name/SMG Port` are set to those of `alarm-server`

 ## Running the Server
 ```bash